-First, some good news: although nearly 70% of women report breast pain at some point during their lives, only around 15% require medical treatment!
+First, some good news: although nearly 70% of woman report breast pain at some point during their lives, only around15% require medical treatment.

 Cyclic breast pain is described as pain that matches hormonal changes during the menstrual cycle.
 This pain typically starts somewhere after mid-cycle or the week before your period, and usually goes away when your period starts.
 Gynecologists consider a minor amount of cyclic breast tenderness normal and just related to cyclic hormonal changes.